hyperledger-archives/fabric-sdk-rest/README.md

 setup.sh -f ~/fabric-samples/basic-network/ -dukas
 ```

+The port for the SDK REST server to listen on can be specified with
-HTTP Basic authentication is provided using [Passport][] as standard, with a default
+the `-p` option.
+HTTP Basic authentication is provided using
+[Passport][] as standard, with a default username and password
-username and password combination of `chris:secret`.
+combination of `chris:secret`.
 This should be passed on all URL
 invocations.